vijaykeswani/vijaykeswani.github.io/blog/translation_bias/index.md

 ![KN_to_EN_example](https://raw.githubusercontent.com/vijaykeswani/vijaykeswani.github.io/refs/heads/master/blog/examples/kn_en_example1.png)

-And another for English -> Urdu -> English.
+And another for English → Urdu → English.

 ![UD_to_EN_example](https://raw.githubusercontent.com/vijaykeswani/vijaykeswani.github.io/refs/heads/master/blog/examples/ud_en_example1.png)

 ### Is this a problem with gender-neutral Indian languages only?

 It was initially suggested that this problem is specific to translation from/to gender-neutral languages, like Bengali.
-After all that’s where there is missing context in translation that these automated tools choose to fill with stereotypical information, right?
+After all that’s where there is clear gender-based missing context in translation that these automated tools choose to fill with stereotypical information, right?

 However, even from the simple examples above, the problem appears much more pervasive and complex, and extends generally to other “technologically under-represented” languages (this category overlaps with what some have chosen to call [“low resource” languages](https://dl.acm.org/doi/full/10.1145/3567592), but that term is vague and mainly takes the viewpoint of the resources of those who hold the power of making models).